Prevention of Sexual Exploitation, Abuse, and Harassment (PSEAH)

 - Termination of partnership

-- Reporting to law enforcement authorities
+- Reporting to law enforcement

 XIV.
 ROLES AND RESPONSIBILITIES

-- Staff: comply with the policy and report violations
+- Staff: Comply and report violations

-- Partners: follow the established standards
+- Partners: Follow standards

-- PSEAH Handling Unit: receive and handle reports
+- PSEAH Unit: Receive and handle reports

 XV.
 MONITORING AND EVALUATION